BCJuan/BCJuan.github.io/_posts/2020-1-25-setting-up-a-personal-server.markdown

 + installing ssh
 + configuring ssh, ports and etc
-+ looking for ips and connecting in local
++ looking for ips and connec ting in local
 + opneing to the internet
 + public ip
 + dynamic dns in web and in the router